Politics and sports: China

+In the early 1970s, the State Physical Culture and Sports Commission was tasked with facilitating sports diplomacy.
+In 1974, it exchanged 172 groups of 3,200 athletes with eighty other countries, most of them in the Third World.

 In 2019, the politicization of sports in China has been expanded internationally.
 In the wake of 2019–2020 Hong Kong protests some NBA athletes and managers.
 Houston Rockets general manager Daryl Morey voiced his solidarity with the protesters.
 The situation has caused backlash Chinese government and some Chinese nationalists.
 After the statement from Morey, Chinese state media CCTV has suspended the broadcast of NBA games in the country until Morey retract his statement.
 At the same time, Chinese Basketball Association suspended its relationship with Houston Rockets.
 Brooklyn Nets owner Joseph Tsai has also lobbied NBA to fire Morey.

 In December 2019, Mesut Özil went online to publish a poem denouncing the treatment of Uyghurs in China.
 As a response, state broadcasters CCTV and PP Sports responded two days later by removing the match between Arsenal and Manchester City from their schedules, while his likeness was removed from Chinese internet providers and version of eFootball PES 2020.
 In September 2020, English Premier League axed US$650 million contract to broadcast games through Chinese streaming service PPTV over alleged failed payments.
 Some pundits believe that the deal was axed due to British government granting the British National (Overseas) passport to Hong Kongers fleeing political persecution.

-The politicization of sports in the country would continue later on 2022 Winter Olympics.
-Prior to the games, The Chinese government's internet troll networks were mobilized before the Games to support government messaging.
-This has included campaigns of intimidation against human rights activists abroad.
-The Spamouflage network transitioned to primarily push Olympic messaging in December 2021.
+China's Ministry of Public Security's Spamouflage disinformation network transitioned to primarily push Olympic messaging in December 2021.
 In the run up to the Olympics, the Chinese government deployed dozens of fake Twitter accounts to push the Government's position in the Peng Shuai scandal and the IOC's involvement.
 During the torch relay, a Chinese soldier who was involved in 2020–2022 China–India skirmishes was selected to join the torch relay, the move later angered the neighbouring India.
 Several countries has decided to do a diplomatic boycott.
 During the opening ceremony, parade representing the 56 ethnic groups of China, one of the performers, reportedly representing Korean Chinese, wore a hanbok.
 The move has drawn criticism from several South Korean citizens and politicians citing cultural appropriation.